CodeTanzania/open311-android-library/README.md

 I've only put a few days into development so far.
 It is still the early days...
 I appreciate feedback and contributions.
 I will try to keep this README updated on a regular basis, but I'll admit, like many developers, sometimes I get behind on my documentation.

+## Want to contribute?

+We are using gitflow to manage this project.
+Please see https://github.com/nvie/gitflow for more details.
+There are tasks in development by the Tanzanian team.
+For more information take a look at our Taiga board: https://tree.taiga.io/project/krtonga-majifix/us/64?kanban-status=1396627